 ♦ 4 Waters - Drinking Water, Wastewater, Stormwater, Rivers & Land Drainage

 David's Hub provides strategic direction for the future needs of our community in these essential lifelines.
 Providing professional and integrated activity planning to ensure the capital works and maintenance programmes meet the infrastructural and service level needs of the community as determined by Council.

 Phone: DDI (06) 869 2862

 Environmental Services and Protection's purpose is to promote the sustainable management of the physical and natural resources of the district as well as contribute to the wellbeing of people and the built environment.
-Nick is responsible for:
+Helen is responsible for:

 ♦ Consents - Building, Resource Consents

 ♦ Compliance - Environmental Health, Animal and Stock Control, Parking

 Helen's Hub undertakes service delivery, policy and regulatory activities to promote a vibrant, wealthy, safe, healthy and attractive environment.

 Transformation and Relationships Hub support the Mayor, Councillors, Chief Executive and Central Organising Roopu in achieving the high-level objective of promoting and advancing community wellbeing (social, environmental, economic and cultural) throughout our district.